blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Electrochemical Potential.md

 where $\displaystyle \text{Q}_\text{r}$ is the reaction quotient.

 $\displaystyle \text{Q}_\text{r} = \text{ln}(\frac{\alpha_\text{reduction}}{\alpha_\text{oxidation}}) = \frac{\text{[Reductant]}}{\text{[Oxidant]}}$
+$\displaystyle \alpha$ is the chemical activity, which is the chemical potential multiplied by the activity coefficient to compensate for non-ideal behaviour (deviation from [[Raoult's Law]]).
 # Electrochemical Series
 Since the standard electrode potential